RealTimeChris/simdjson/doc/ondemand_design.md

 ### DOM Parsers

-Many of the most usable, popular JSON APIs (including simdjson) deserialize into a **DOM**: an intermediate tree of objects, arrays and values.
+Many of the most usable, popular JSON APIs (including simdjson2) deserialize into a **DOM**: an intermediate tree of objects, arrays and values.
 In this model, we convert the input data all at once into a tree-like structure (the DOM).
 The DOM is then accessed by the programmer like any other in-memory data structure.
 The resulting API let you refer to each array or object separately, using familiar techniques like iteration (`for (auto value : array)`)